Malaysian PM calls for early polls as ruling party seeks to rise above graft cases | Politics

 - Malaysia

-Malaysian Prime Minister Ismail Sabri Yaakob called for an early election on Monday, to win a stronger mandate and stabilise the rocky political landscape that has persisted in the wake of the multi-billion dollar 1MDB scandal and COVID crisis.
-An election had been due by September next year, and the ruling United Malays National Organisation's rush for early polls comes as some of its leaders face the prospect of long jail terms over graft charges.
+Malaysian Prime Minister Ismail Sabri Yaakob on Monday called an early election, aiming to win a stronger mandate and end political instability since the multi-billion dollar 1MDB scandal and COVID crisis.
+The ruling United Malays National Organisation's rush to hold polls that had been due by September next year comes as some of its leaders face the prospect of long jail terms over graft charges.

 Factions pressing Ismail to hold early elections support former premier Najib Razak and party president Ahmad Zahid Hamidi, both of whom were charged with corruption after UMNO lost power in the 2018 election.
 They say they are victims of a political vendetta.
 Opposition politicians fear the election could become a vehicle for disgraced politicians like Najib - who was jailed in August - to find a way back into positions of influence, and undermine reforms aimed at fighting corruption.